jenkinsci/acceptance-test-harness/README.md

 End to end test suite for Jenkins automation server and its plugins.

-The scenarios are described as unit tests controlling Jenkins through UI / REST API.
+The scenarios are described ain form of tests controlling Jenkins under test (JUT) through UI / REST API.
 Clean instance is started for individual tests to isolate the tests.
 The harness provides convenient docker support so integration tests can be written easily.

 ## Getting Started

 The simplest way to start the harness is calling `BROWSER=firefox JENKINS_VERSION=latest mvn test`.
 Complete test suite takes hours to run due to the number of covered components/use-cases, the cost of Jenkins setup and selenium interactions.
+That can be avoided by selecting a subset of tests to be run - smoke tests for instance.

 ## Further Reading